ave-llan/168-hours/README.md

 npm install
 ```

-To start a local server with live updateds as the project changes:
+To start a local server with live updates as the project changes:
 ```
 gulp
 ```